glotzerhotze/k8s-playground-scripts/local-kind/README.md

 # local-kind

+## disclaimer
 this is supposed to be run directly on your ubuntu-linux machine as the root user.

-doing so will install several tools and manipulate your DNS resolver.
+doing so will install several tools and, amongst others, manipulate your currently configured DNS settings.

 **this is a dirty hack script that won't clean-up changes done to your machine**

 **so read the script and understand what it does to your machine**

+And since you've been officially warned now - there'll be dragons ahead.

+At least make an effort to understand what's happening ;-)

+## assumptions of this setup

 please be aware of the following:
 * lines 10-11 - will try to get the local IP address to bind kind and thus the k8s api to (see line 344) - make sure this works, else hard-code your local IP